A Parent's Review: Mercer Island's Adventure Playground

 My son and his friend's two-hour play date flew by and on the way home I was delighted to hear them plotting what they wanted to build on their next visit.

-The program is free and open to kids ages four to thirteen.
+The program is free (though a donation is welcome) and open to kids ages 4 to 13 — children under 12 must be with a parent.
 Your child does not have to be a resident of Mercer Island to participate and it is a “drop-in” program with no pre-registration required.
-Every child, though, must have a waiver signed by a parent on file.
+Every child must have a waiver signed by a parent on file.

 There is a clean restroom nearby, several adjacent play structures and a large covered picnic area.
 Occasionally Adventure Playground closes and parents can confirm the program is on for the day by calling 206 275-7609, ext.
 0. Also, leave your dog at home as Mortenson cautions, “dogs are not allowed on Mercer Island playgrounds.”